mndillon/toki-pona-nanpa-linja-n/README.md

 **nanpa-linja-n** in sitelen pona is written using cartouches.
 The cartouche content is a pure encoding: it defines a unique, reversible mapping from decimal digits (and delimiters such as the decimal point) to designated sitelen pona glyphs and corresponding Latin letters, so the original decimal sequence can be reconstructed exactly.

 This does **NOT** introduce any new Toki Pona words or lexicon; it is notation-only.
 Any “words” discussed below refer only to identifier strings / proper-name labels derived from the cartouche encoding.
+When writing down a **nanpa-linja-n** proper name (in Latin script), all words will be capitalized.

 Toki Pona’s vocabulary is small, but not too small.